-In accordance with the chart above, the rental revenue in 2022 increased by 44.59% because there were rental projects including new arrival equipment while the cost increase rate of the rental equipment in 2022 increased at a lesser rate which equalled to 39.24% because the terms of contract of some equipment for lease projects were extended by using the same equipment.
+The rental revenue in 2022 increased by 44.59% because there were rental projects including new arrival equipment while the cost increase rate of the rental equipment in 2022 increased at a lesser rate which equalled to 39.24% because the terms of contract of some equipment for lease projects were extended by using the same equipment.
 In addition, the estimation change by extending the rental equipment's lifespan to be in accordance with the actual use impacted the gross profit margin of the equipment for lease in 2022 to be increased by 48.83%.